razzius/fish-functions/README.md

-These are fish functions for making common tasks more convenient.
+Fish functions for making common tasks more convenient.

 ## Installation